 Who do we think will win?
-Laura Dern got the Golden Globe in this category, deservedly so for her role as a ruthless lawyer in Marriage Story, so it feels like she's got this.
+Laura Dern got the Golden Globe, SAG award and the BAFTA in this category, deservedly so for her role as a ruthless lawyer in Marriage Story, so it feels like she's got this.

 Who do we want to win?
 It’s hard to believe that it’s only seven years since Margot Robbie burst onto the scene in Scorsese’s The Wolf of Wall Street.
 After a string of memorable performances since, her turn as a Fox News producer in Bombshell could launch her into the elite.

 - Marriage Story